 The only way to properly enjoy Kleftiko is on a small-group boat trip departing from Adamas or Paleochori.
 You can swim, maybe paddle board, enjoy delicious Greek food, and even make some new friends.
 There are lots of good companies on the island that offer high-quality tours, but we can highly recommend Polco Sailing.

-5. Explore Fyropotamos
+5. Fyropotamos beach

 Fyropotamos is a small fishing settlement located in the North of Milos, and it is composed of a series of Syrmata boathouses, a beautiful church, and a very charming golden-sand beach If you’re wondering what a Syrmata boathouse is exactly – it’s basically a fishermen’s boat storage room carved out of the rock.
 You’ll see plenty of these boathouses when visiting Milos, some of them still being used for their original purpose, while some are converted into summerhouses or B&Bs.